Watch for Sirius, sky’s brightest star | EarthSky.org

-Is October 4, 2017 the Harvest Moon?
-Click here to find out!

-Also, be sure to watch for Mars and Venus during their close conjunction on the morning of October 5.
-Click here for more info.
-And know that you can see these two worlds – still close – throughout this weekend.

-And – if you’re up early watching for Venus and Mars – take a moment to see the sky’s brightest star, Sirius, on these October mornings.
-This star is so brilliant that you can easily see it on a moonlit night in from a light-polluted city.
-Click here to find out when Sirius will rise tonight from your part of the world.
+If you’re up before daybreak, take a moment to see the sky’s brightest star, Sirius, on these October mornings.
+This star is so brilliant that you can even see it from a light-polluted city.
+Visit the U.S. Naval Observatory to find out when Sirius will rise tonight from your part of the world.

 Andy wrote: